 18 Drywall Alternatives (Ultimate Guide)

-Drywall panels are one of the most popular materials used for interior partitions today, projected to grow at a positive rate in the forecast period of 2021-2026.
+Drywall panels are one of the most popular materials used for interior partitions today, projected to grow at a positive rate in the near future.
 This continuous growth goes down to drywall’s fast installation, affordability, and being readily available in the market, attractive features for DIYers and professional installers.
+Drywall, also known as wallboard, is a versatile material mainly used for interior partitions and other architectural applications.
+Wallboards are used across residential, commercial, and industrial sectors.

 While drywall has become the go-to material for wall and ceiling applications, its limitations and disadvantages have also been an ongoing concern for consumers.
 Dents and holes are the least of your worries with problems such as mold and mildew formation.
 Toxic substances from imported drywall products have also been seen in recent years as the demand for these materials has increased globally.

 In addition, you will also need an experienced installer to prevent issues on your drywall, such as gaps showing on the wall and using the wrong plastering process.
 Moreover, not all wallboard panels are made equally.
+Regular drywall products are generally combustible, have poor insulation and soundproofing properties.
+It is viable to seek alternatives since there are newer materials available today that can compete or even outperform the said conventional drywall.
+What are other alternatives to drywall?
+We’ve brought together both traditional and modern walling products that you can opt for your next renovation project.

 Types of Alternative Materials to Drywall